 Copper Valley Electric Association, Inc. (CVEA) is relicensing the existing 12-megawatt (MW) Solomon Gulch Hydroelectric Project (Solomon Gulch Project or Project) with the Federal Energy Regulatory Commission (FERC).
 The current FERC license for the Solomon Gulch Project expires May 31, 2028.
 On April 28, 2023, CVEA filed with FERC its Notification of Intent to File an Application for a New License (NOI), Preliminary Application Document (PAD), and request to use the Traditional Licensing Process (TLP).
-FERC approved the use of the TLP on June 23, 2023, and in accordance with FERC regulations, CVEA held a Joint Agency Meeting and site visit on August 15, 2023.
-The PAD identified a preliminary list of potential studies.
-Following the meeting, state and federal resource agencies and other stakeholders were asked to comment on the PAD and to request any additional resource studies needed to evaluate Project impacts on natural, cultural, and recreational resources.
+FERC approved the use of the TLP on June 23, 2023, and also designated CVEA as FERC's non-federal representative for carrying out informal consultation pursuant to section 7 of the Endangered Species Act and section 305(b) of the Magnuson-Stevens Fishery Conservation and Management Act; and consultation pursuant to section 106 of the National Historic Preservation Act.